-John P. Hastings is a composer, musician, artist and educator based in New York, NY.
-His current focus is on the creation of unique sonic environments and singular performances that utilize novel methods to engage the audience.
-Recent work includes the re-contextualization of rock and roll for the concert hall, a five-hour site-specific performance, and the creation of a sonic baptism for his newborn son.
-The work aims to display the potential for synthesis between disparate parts.
+My recent work includes a performance opera based on geology and the writings of Robert Smithson, the creation of a sonic baptism for my son, and the mining of my own personal history for the suite Folk Music.
 Many compositions and installations include the use of historical research, geography, text-based composition, field recordings, graphic performance scores, site-specificity, microtones and improvisational performance practice.
-He is a founder of the web-based music journal, The Experimental Music Yearbook and was the music curator for the Sound Series Brooklyn in Brooklyn, NY from 2010 – 2012.
+I am a founder of the web-based music journal, The Experimental Music Yearbook and was the music curator for the Sound Series Brooklyn in Brooklyn, NY from 2010 – 2012.

-Born and raised in the Washington, D.C. metropolitan area, John has lived in London, UK, Charlottesville, VA, Los Angeles, CA and New York, NY.
-He is a graduate of the University of Virginia and has a Master of Fine Arts degree from the California Institute of the Arts where he studied with Ulrich Krieger , Michael Pisaro, Mark Trayle and Wolfgang von Schweinitz.
-His musical influences include James Tenney, La Monte Young, and John Cage.
-In 2012 he was named a fellow as part of the Other Minds Festival 17 in San Francisco, CA.
+Born and raised in the Washington, D.C. metropolitan area, I have lived in London, UK, Charlottesville, VA, Los Angeles, CA and New York, NY.
+I am a graduate of the University of Virginia and I have a Master of Fine Arts degree from the California Institute of the Arts where I studied with Ulrich Krieger , Michael Pisaro, Mark Trayle and Wolfgang von Schweinitz.
+My musical influences include James Tenney, La Monte Young, and John Cage.
+In 2012 I was named a fellow as part of the Other Minds Festival 17 in San Francisco, CA.

 photo by Kim-Trang Blair